tsyaeger/tsyaeger.github.io/_posts/2018-11-28-my_beloved_shortcuts.markdown

 * open new window: CMD N
 * close window: CMD W
 * move to tab 1/2/3/etc.: CMD 1/2/3... (in iTerm)
+* check PATH to see which directories are active fore executing commands: echo $PATH
+* add shortcut: echo "SHOTCUTNAME=/Users/your/path/to/shortcut_directory_name" >> ~/.bash_profile

 EDITOR